Central Plains War: Formation of anti-Chiang coalitions, first conflicts

-Hunan was controlled by the Guangxi clique (in addition to their other lands); this made the clique a threat to Chiang, who proceeded to appointed his own protege into power in Hunan.
+Hunan was controlled by the Guangxi clique (in addition to their other lands); this made the clique a threat to Chiang, who proceeded to appoint his own protege into power in Hunan.
 This angered the Guangxi clique, who ran Chiang's governor out of office.
 Chiang did not tolerate this action and prepared for war, while Feng was bribed with offers of large amounts of territory in Shandong for his neutrality.
 Other Northern Chinese leaders were also bribed for their neutrality so Chiang could focus entirely on the Wuhan armies.

 Following the demilitarization conference in 1929, Li Zongren, Bai Chongxi and Huang Shaohong of the Guangxi clique broke off relations with Chiang in March 1929, which effectively started the confrontation between these commanders and the Nanjing government.
 In May, Feng Yuxiang of the Northwest Army also clashed with Chiang.
 In November, Li Zongren issued a declaration to form anti-Chiang coalition along with Wang Jingwei.
 In December, Tang Shengzhi and Zhang Fakui announced their support of the anti-Chiang coalition.
 The Nanjing government responded by expelling Wang Jingwei from the party for his participation in the anti-Chiang coalition.
 The coalition created a new KMT government in Beijing to show their defiance of the Nanjing government.
 In February 1930, Yan Xishan of the Shanxi clique demanded the resignation of Chiang from the KMT, which was refused.
 Later in the same month, Yan assumed the leadership position in the anti-Chiang coalition, with the assistance of Feng and Li while Zhang Xueliang chose to remain "loyal" to Chiang.